cloudmesh-community/book/chapters/preface/notation.md

 > Sections that neeed modifications ar indicated with :wave:.
 They
 > have been first set to :smiley:

-:+1:

-> Section that are good to go (graded) are initailly marked with :+1:
-> by the editor/TAs.
-The icon does not comment on the quality of the contribution.

 :warning:

 > A warning that we need to look at in more detail.